kaubu/my-languages/My Languages/Artein/Grammar.md

 | Negative comparative | nie    | not more happy         |
 | Superlative          | scei   | most happy or happiest |

+# Adverbs
+Artein verbs are used to modify verbs, adjectives, and other adverbs.